GaiaViz/docs/GaiaViz interface and tools/index.md

+---
+title: Interface and tools
+layout: home
+nav_order: 3
+---
 # ## Screen Appearance: The Window and the Console

 The main windows give you the datascape and the console log events happening.
 Both need to be opened ;)
 # Controllers

 3D mouse